abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/step2-configuration-application.md

 {{if Tiered == "No"}}

-- Modify the **yourapp.Web** url in every location throughout your project, especially within the **./src/yourapp.Web/appsettings.json** and **./src/yourapp.DbMigrator/appsettings.json** files, to match your Azure Web App Service url.
+- Modify the **yourapp.Web** URL in every location throughout your project, especially within the **./src/yourapp.Web/appsettings.json** and **./src/yourapp.DbMigrator/appsettings.json** files, to match your Azure Web App Service URL.

 ```json
     "App": {